paolobasso99/mediabox/readme.md

 ## Run
 1. run `docker-compose up` in the path of `docker-compose.yml` to run the configuration
-2. Change ryTorrent download folder from `/dowloads/incoming` to `/data/downloads/incoming`.
+2. Change ruTorrent download folder from `/dowloads/incoming` to `/data/downloads/incoming`.
+WARNING: Every time the container is restarted the folder is resetted to default so in sonarr, radarr,... explicit the path as `/data/downloads/incoming` (Advance settings).

 ## Informations
 ### Containers